 });

-That ListView widget has an item that contains Card widget.
-Card widget has tappable InkWell widget as its child.
-InkWell widget has a Row widget as its child.
-Row widget has a Container and Expanded widget as it children.
-Container widget has an Image widget as its child.
-Expanded widgets have Text widgets as it children.
+That ListView widget has an item that contains a Card widget.
+The card widget has a tappable InkWell widget as its child.
+The InkWell widget has a Row widget as its child.
+Row widget has a Container and Expanded widget as its children.
+The container widget has an Image widget as its child.
+Expanded widgets have Text widgets as their children.

-The InkWell widget has an onTap event with an action to Navigate to the details page.
-Container, Column, Image, and Text have their own properties to adjust the style or layout.
+The InkWell widget has an onTap event with an action to navigate to the details page.
+Container, Column, Image, and Text have their properties to adjust the style or layout.

 Notes: Keep in mind, every widget that uses the child only has one widget as its child.
-If you need to put more than one widget to the parent widget, use children: <Widget> property.
+If you need to put more than one widget in the parent widget, use the children: <Widget> property.

-Next, open and edit lib/main.dart then replace all Dart codes with these lines of codes to display the ListView in the main home page.
+Next, open and edit lib/main.dart then replace all Dart codes with these lines of code to display the ListView in the main home page.

 import 'package:flutter/cupertino.dart';